biotaphy/tutorials/_sphinx_config/tutorial/data_wrangle_occurrence.md

 ### IntersectGeometriesFilter

+The IntersectGeometriesFilter filters out points where the coordinates do NOT intersect with the given geometries.

 * required:

   * geometry_wkts (list of str): A list of WKT strings.

 ### MinimumPointsWrangler

+The MinimumPointsWrangler filters out groups of points where the number of points in a group does not meet the minimum.

 Note: This point must only be used on occurrence data file that is to be used as a single group of records, i.e. a file containing only one species or grouping.
 When